IvayloAsenov/GymBuddy/README.md

-# GymBuddy
+# Gym Buddy: Your personal virtual gym partner!

+App is now available in Google Play store for Android phones!

+Features to enjoy:
+- Log your workouts in real time or later in the day
+- Complete daily and weekly challenges for GymDo$$a
+- Demonstrate your dominance by going through the gyms (Basic -> Bronze -> Silver -> Gold)
-Tamagotchi style gym buddy application
+- See your gym buddy get ripped!

-Build it using Android Studio.

-Functionalities of the application so far:
-- Ability to log a workout
-- Ability to see past workouts
+Major updates upcoming:
-- Ability to start/stop a workout
+- A brand new redesigned "Log a workout page"
-- Timer when workout is started
-- Ability to complete daily challenges
-- Ability to complete weekly challenges

-Functionalities to come:
-- Ability to shop new gyms
-- A more complex algorithm for gaining/losing weight
+- A better more intuitive UI for challenges!
-- The more you workout the better your gym buddy will look